hdShang/arxiv-daily/docs/cs-CL/2025-08-02/papers/250801159v2-asking-the-right-questions-benchmarking-large-language-models-in-the.md

 ---
 layout: default
-title: Asking the Right Questions: Benchmarking Large Language Models in the Development of Clinical Consultation Templates
+title: "Asking the Right Questions: Benchmarking Large Language Models in the Development of Clinical Consultation Templates"
 ---

 # Asking the Right Questions: Benchmarking Large Language Models in the Development of Clinical Consultation Templates